Scot Ackerman MakerSpace at Tulane University Wiki

 - Entrescan, professional advanced manufacturing services.

-- Realized Designs, professional design and production studio
+- Real DFM, professional design and production studio

 - Makers of N.O., local Makers group